MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/manage_images.md

 microsoft/nano-redis    Redis installed in a Nano Server based con...
 1                    [OK] microsoft/nano-ruby     Ruby installed in a Nano Server based cont...
 1                    [OK]
 ```
-Note – the images that start with "nano-" are for Nano Server containers.

 To download an image from Docker Hub, use `docker pull`.